 With Jurassic World continuing to take the global box-office by storm and being a stones throw away from grossing $1bn in worldwide ticket sales, it proves that dinosaurs are still hot property for audiences.

 Adam Brannon had a chat with Colby Boothman, Jurassic World’s newest and youngest recruit Leon, who plays one of the film’s raptor handlers.
 He had some interesting stories to share about his time on the set, have a read below for the full, exclusive interview.
+And be sure to check out our other interviews for more great content.

 It’s a big responsibility working on Jurassic Park, but everyone put their entire lives work into making this film.
 It’s a movie made by fans of Jurassic Park and made for the fans of Jurassic Park.